wp-plugins/easy-webtrends/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Upgrade Notice ==

+= 1.0.7 =
+* Recommended: Allows Easy Webtrends to run on any domain.

 = 1.0.6 =
 * Critical: Fixed a number of conflicts between this plugin and another that caused fatal errors on activation